Bitcoin Mining: How Much Electricity Does It Take and Why People Are Worried

 As mining rigs consume more energy, nearby power plants must produce more electricity to compensate, increasing the likelihood that more fossil fuels will be used.
 States with struggling coal-fired power plants, such as Montana, New York, and Kentucky, are trying to profit by courting crypto mining companies.

-There is also the question of.
+There is also the question of electronic waste.
 This can include broken computers, cables, and other equipment that the mining facility no longer needs.
 Bitcoin Mining’s e-waste is 34 kilotons, an amount comparable to the amount produced by the Netherlands.

 What are we doing about this energy problem?